Integrity of Student Academic Work (Senate Policy 4.060)

-Plagiarism or any misrepresentation of work, unsanctioned collaboration, use of prohibited materials, and participation in any form of dishonesty all constitute violation of this policy.
+Plagiarism or any misrepresentation of work, unsanctioned collaboration, use of prohibited materials, and participation in any form of dishonesty all constitute violations of this policy.

 Violations of this policy will result in the actions and consequences specified within this policy.